nodecattel/asteroid/replit.md

-# Asterdex Volume Generator Bot
+# Astroid

 ## Overview
-The Asterdex Volume Generator Bot is a trading application for the Asterdex cryptocurrency exchange, designed to automate trading volume generation.
+Astroid is a trading bot for Aster Dex cryptocurrency exchange, designed to automate trading volume generation.
 It supports multiple bot instances, each managing a specific market pair, and features a real-time, terminal-inspired dashboard for monitoring and configuration.
 The project includes password-based authentication, centralized API credential management, and comprehensive security measures.
 It aims to be a robust, efficient, and user-friendly platform for automated volume generation, with dynamic market loading and Docker-based deployment.

 ## User Preferences
 Preferred communication style: Simple, everyday language.